ray-project/ray/doc/source/rllib/rllib-torch2x.rst

 Inference
 ---------
 For the benchmarking metric, we compute the inverse of the time it takes to run :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule.forward_exploration` of the RLModule.
 We have conducted this benchmark on the default implementation of PPO RLModule under different hardware settings, torch versions, dynamo backends and modes, as well as different batch sizes.
-Here is a high-level summary of our findings:
+The following table shows our findings regarding what combination of torch-backend and -mode yields the highest speedup we could find for a given combination of hardware and PyTorch version:

 .. list-table::
    :widths: 25 25 25 25